Samuel Flippen: Aftermath

-As of 2025, Flippen remains the most recent person to be executed by the state of North Carolina, which has gone over eighteen years without an execution.
+As of 2026, Flippen remains the most recent person to be executed by the state of North Carolina, which has gone over twenty years without an execution.
 Since Flippen's execution, there has been a de facto moratorium on the death penalty in North Carolina.
 It is now the longest gap between executions since capital punishment was banned in the state between 1962 and 1983.

 In 2021, Britnie Hutton's biological father, John Hutton, started raising questions about whether Flippen had really killed his daughter.
 John Hutton's attorneys filed a motion asking a judge to order the Winston-Salem Police Department to hand over their investigative files from the 1994 murder case.
 In the motion, Hutton's attorneys pointed to the allegation that Tina Gibson had allegedly beat one of her other children years after the death of Britnie Hutton.
 John Hutton opposed Flippen's execution back in 2006.

 On the seventeenth anniversary of Flippen's execution, a crowd gathered at Pullen Memorial Baptist Church in Raleigh to commemorate his death.